SanyaSho/p2go/README.md

 **Differences/stuff removed in P2GO:**<br>
 - SourceTV/GOTV removed (Not important for Portal 2)<br>
 - Do a search for "TODO!", these are things that are important that I couldn't get working or that cause crashes.
-- Portal renderer is commented out because of crashes. (see viewrender.cpp)

 **Using and building P2GO:**
 - Generate the project using CreateSolution.bat and build with VS2015 (2022 with 2015 build tools will work).<br>